wp-plugins/atomic-reach-audience-engager/readme.txt

 == Description ==

 Get your content scored to see how you can create remarkable content for your target audience.
 Sign up at [score.atomicreach.com](http://score.atomicreach.com) so that we can run your blog through our content optimization engine.
 Paired with this plugin, you will gain critical insights to help engage your target audience and amplify your content with every post.
+= Note =
 The plugin sends data insights to your Atomic Reach account (at [score.atomicreach.com](http://score.atomicreach.com)) and helps you write relevant content targeted to your online audience(s), maximizing your performance for true engagement

 This is not your grandma's SEO tool.
 We leave the meta tagging to the SEO dinosaurs.
 We help you produce and structure engaging content for real people, not search engine page rankings.